 Making cultural arrangements, such as beginning meetings with a traditional land acknowledgment, providing an opportunity for a traditional opening if requested, or traditional offerings as relevant.

 Providing access to associated records and requested Human Remains, Cultural Items, and other requested materials.
-(See also Section V.J.3 and Appendices A & A-1.)
+(See also Section V.J.3 and Flowcharts on UC’s NAGPRA Website.)

 Providing a written description of the Repatriation/Disposition decision-making, dispute resolution, and complaint processes.

-As soon as possible, but no later than ten (10) days after the meeting, providing draft written meeting notes and list of action items to Tribal Representatives to ensure accuracy and understanding by all participants.
+As soon as possible, but no later than ten (10) days after the meeting, providing draft written meeting notes and a list of action items to Tribal Representatives to ensure accuracy and understanding by all participants.
 Such notes and other information shared by the Tribe during Consultation should be maintained as part of the Consultation record.
 For any major action items or decision points, it should be noted whether the Tribes concurred with these action items or decision points.
 If the Tribe does not concur, the Repatriation Coordinator and the Tribe will endeavor to reestablish an understanding.
 The Tribe can also file a complaint in accordance with Section V.I.1 in order to pursue resolution.

-Together with Tribes, identifying all documentation and information shared that will have restricted access and the extent of such restriction.
+Together with Tribes, identifying all documentation and information shared that will have restricted access and the extent of such restriction, recognizing the Tribes’ potential need for confidentiality with respect to Tribal Traditional Knowledge and tribal information shared during the Consultation.

 Working with Tribes to identify and facilitate any requests for traditional care and restrictions for Human Remains and objects in the care of the campus.
+(See also Section V.J.1 for more details.)

-Informing non-Federally Recognized Tribes that the option exists to partner with a Federally Recognized Tribe that can sponsor their Request and offering to assist in this process at the request of the non-Federally Recognized Tribe.
+Informing non-Federally Recognized tribes that the option exists to partner with a Federally Recognized tribe that can sponsor their Request and offering to assist in this process at the request of the non-Federally Recognized tribe.

+Collecting identifications of Cultural Items made by Tribal Representatives, which the campus must record in accordance with CalNAGPRA § 8013(b)(1)(c)(ii).
+Tribal identifications may include broad categorical identifications, including, but not limited to, the identification of Associated Funerary Objects.

 Updates.